roboseb/odin-book/README.md

     Slept like ass last night.
 Starting to work on this quite a bit later than I usually do, and after having lost a bunch of Hearthstone.
 Oh welly.
 I think I'm in a pretty good place to get the web socket stuff working today.

+October 18th, 2022

+    Thinking that I can give this a bout one more week.
+As in, maybe five more working days.
+The game is very close to being fully functional online through web sockets.
+I think five days also gives me enough time to have custom dice generated that are cosmetic only.
+Any mechanic changes would probably add a decent amount of time to development, even if it's only a day or two.
+Wanna be done with everything by halloween weekend so that I can get plastered.

 ---To-Do---